 A. Insurance for Employees Hired Before July 1, 2008: The Board of Education shall offer to provide hospital/surgical, dental, and prescription drug insurance to administrative/executive assistants who have reached the age of 55 and who have worked a minimum of 15 years for the Eau Claire Area School District until they become eligible for Medicare.
-The amount paid by the school district for this insurance shall not exceed the contracted limit in effect one year after retirement.
+The amount deposited shall be the district contribution on the date of retirement.
 In the event that an employee retires at age 62 or beyond and meets the minimum required years of experience as indicated above, the insurance at the rate set at the time of retirement will be paid until the employee becomes eligible for Medicare.